About Moonlight Sonata

 FAQ

-Can I play Moonlight Sonata on a 12-hole AC ocarina?
+Can I play Moonlight Sonata on this page?

 Yes.
-This Moonlight Sonata page is set up for 12-hole AC ocarina and keeps the fingering chart, 4/4 phrase layout, and F note center easy to follow in one place.
+This Moonlight Sonata page keeps the fingering chart, 4/4 phrase layout, and F note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Moonlight Sonata?
+Should I use letter notes or numbered notes for Moonlight Sonata?

 Letter notes are usually the faster default for melody reading here, while numbered notes give you a backup check if you want a more number-based reference for the same phrase shapes.